 So which pricing model is the best?
-Check out our blog on AWS ECS pricing models.
+Check out our blog on Amazon ECS pricing models.
 It’s a short blog to help you choose the best model according to your specific use cases.
 You can also request a free consultation with our experts to help estimate your project costs!

 3 AWS discounts to save on ECS costs